lostjared/acidcamGL/README.md

 	acidcamGL -L playist.txt -g -p filters

-After enabling plugins (with the shell variable pointing to path) and having the list of plugins in index.txt to load one from the command line use:
+After enabling plugins (used for testing) (with the shell variable pointing to path) and having the list of plugins in index.txt to load one from the command line use:

 	acidcamGL -g -p filters -Z plugin.acidcam

-Project comes with some example plugin files in the acidcamGL/source/plugin folder.
+Project comes with some example test plugin files in the acidcamGL/source/plugin folder.
 To compile these enter the directory and type

     make